freeCodeCamp/freeCodeCamp/guide/english/bootstrap/grid-system/index.md

 ---
 ## Grid System

-In a nutshell Bootstrap grid system helps you create responsive layouts, it comprises of a system of rows and columns that helps you structure your content.
+In a nutshell, the Bootstrap grid system helps you create responsive layouts, this system is comprised of a grid containing rows and columns that help you structure your content.

 Rows are horizontal groups of columns, with a maximum of 12 columns per row.
 Within each row, the content is placed inside the columns and it can span anywhere between 1 to 12 columns.